gbuk21/sightswords.github.io/split3/_posts/2020-01-11-Sight words reading practice 113.md

 ---

-Helps to learn sight words and their spelling.

-Opportunitiy to repeat the spelling.

-Practice spelling.

-Practice for spelling bee competitions.
+<h4> In this video, you will learn the following sightwords and spellings.
+You will have an opportunitiy to repeat the spelling. #MemorizeSpelling #SightWordsSpelling</h4>

+anybody

+murder

+gift

+religion

+review

+editor

+engage

+coffee

+document

+speed

+cross

 {% include youtubePlayer.html id=page.youtubeId %}